 - El Rastro Market

 - Parque del Buen Retiro

-Pick pocketing, like in many major European cities, is prominent.
-Stay vigilant and be sensible when carrying around important documents and money.
+Like in many major European cities, pickpocketing is fairly prominent.
+Stay vigilant and be sensible when carrying around valuables and money.

 Top Things to do